Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: Experimental Case Study

-In order to evaluate efficiency of the proposed PID design procedure, as well as the accuracy of the model fit and the associated linear loop shaping, cf. section \ref{sec:4}, the sinusoidal input disturbance~$d(t)$ (given by eq. \eqref{eq:d}) is used in experiments.
-The assigned amplitude is $A_\mathrm{d} = 1\,\mathrm{V}$ and the frequencies selected around $\omega_\mathrm{max}$ are
+In order to evaluate efficiency of the proposed PID design, as well as the accuracy of the model fit and the associated linear loop shaping, cf. section \ref{sec:4:sub:2}, the sinusoidal input disturbance $d(t)$, given by \eqref{eq:d}, is used in experiments.
+The assigned amplitude is $E = 1\,\mathrm{V}$ and the frequencies selected exemplary closer to $\omega_\mathrm{max}$ are